 It's important to limit protein when living with a UCD.
 But limiting it too much may harm your body at the same time because we need it to grow.
 Common triggers, like being stressed or getting sick, can increase ammonia to toxic levels despite your best efforts to balance protein intake.

 Essential nutrients are needed to grow and maintain your health.
-Amino acid supplements fill the gap when the amount of protein you can eat is restricted and supply you with essential vitamins and minerals.
+Amino acid supplements fill the gap when the amount of protein you can eat is restricted.
 A dietitian who is part of your healthcare team can help decide which supplements may be right for you.

 When the urea cycle can't get rid of ammonia, a treatment that gets rid of the excess ammonia may be needed.
 Nitrogen scavengers, sometimes called "ammonia scavengers," help remove ammonia from the bloodstream.